 - 4. Appendix 1 to this report sets out the amended budget for 2018/19, together with the necessary adjustments to be made to the original budget. - 5.
 Asset Rents, International Accounting Standard (IAS) 19, Transfers and Recharges -These adjustments have no overall effect on the net budget of the Council.
 These are accounting adjustments largely outside the control of services.
 They reflect charges for the use of capital assets, changes to inter-service recharges and transfers and pensions adjustments to comply with accounting standards. - 6.
-Currently the Council Tax Reduction Scheme is included under the Private Housing heading.
-Due to changes in guidance received from the Wales Audit Office, the Council has been asked to report this scheme under the central Policy heading.
-A virement of £9.94m is therefore required and this change is included in Appendix 1 which shows the revised budget for 2018/19 and Appendix 5 which shows the base budget for 2019/20. - 7.
 The following table compares the amended budget with the projected outturn for 2018/19.
 Services are anticipating drawing down from reserves this year with the main areas outlined in the following table.